 I do not believe that many instructors intentionally consider the need to transform working as an instructor to functioning as an educator.
 When someone is hired to teach a class, someone other than a traditional college professor, they often learn what works well in the classroom through practice and time.
 There will likely be classroom audits and recommendations made for ongoing professional development.
 Gradually the typical instructor will become an educator as they seek resources to improve their teaching practices.
 However, I have worked with many adjunct online instructors who rely on their subject matter expertise alone and do not believe there is a reason to grow as an educator.
 For anyone who wants to transform and become an engaging antonym and compassionate person, a qualified, effective educator, some steps can be taken, and practices can be implemented.

 Step One: Continue to Develop Your Instructional Practice

+While any educator can learn through time on the job, becoming intentional about this growth is possible.
+Numerous online resources, publications, workshops, webinars, and professional groups would allow you to learn new methods, strategies, and practices.
+Social media websites such as LinkedIn and Twitter allow for the exchange of ideas and resources within a global community of educators.
 You can also utilize self-reflection as a means of gauging your effectiveness.
 I have found that the best time to review my instructional practice occurs immediately after a class concludes.
-That is a time when I can assess the strategies I have used and determine if those methods were effective.
-Even reviewing end of course student surveys may provide insight into the perspective of my students.
+That is when I can assess my strategies and determine if those methods are effective.
+Even studying the end-of-course student surveys may provide insight into the perspective of my students.